eduardo98m/bullet3Robotics/README.md

 [![Travis Build Status](https://api.travis-ci.org/bulletphysics/bullet3.png?branch=master)](https://travis-ci.org/bulletphysics/bullet3)
 [![Appveyor Build status](https://ci.appveyor.com/api/projects/status/6sly9uxajr6xsstq)](https://ci.appveyor.com/project/erwincoumans/bullet3)

+# Bullet Robotics

+The purpose of this repository is to create a reliabe and esay to use robotics c++ library based on Bullet Physics.
+The repository is a fork of the original Bullet Physics repository.
+As you may know, Bullet Physics is a very powerful and fast physics engine.
+However, it is not very easy to use for robotics.
+Despite having the pybullet module which is fairly straightfoward to use in python, it is extremely complicated to use its c++ equivalent.
+This repository aims to change that.

 # Bullet Physics SDK

 This is the official C++ source code repository of the Bullet Physics SDK: real-time collision detection and multi-physics simulation for VR, games, visual effects, robotics, machine learning etc.